marshallward/optiflop/doc/roofline_examples.rst

 This time, each FLOP requires that we load two 4-byte floats, and the arithmetic load intensity is :math:`\frac{1}{8}`.
 Only one 4-byte float is stores in memory, so the arithmetic store intensity if :math:`\frac{1}{4}`.
+For these values of arithmetic intensity, the calculation should be bounded by both loads and stores, and the performance should be 50% of peak, or 13.2 GFLOP/sec.
+The observed performance is slightly below 12.8 GFLOP/sec.